Tharvesh588/Tharvesh588/README.md

 # Hello Visitors❗, Greetings form Tharvesh Muhaideen A

 # 💫 About Me:
-🔭 I’m currently Pursuing ECE (3rd Yr)<br>👯 I’m proud to be a <strong>Founder | Developer </strong> of TM Nexus" <br>🤝 I’m looking for help with Python Knowledge<br>🌱 I’m currently learning Chat-Bot Development<br>💬 Ask me about Python<br>⚡ Favorite Book : Power Of Subconscious Mind, The 48 laws of Power, Atmoic Habbits
+🔭 I’m currently Pursuing ECE (4th Yr)<br>👯 I’m proud to be a <strong>Founder | Developer </strong> of TM Nexus" <br>🤝 I’m looking for help with Python Knowledge<br>🌱 I’m currently learning NLP<br>💬 Ask me about Python<br>⚡ Favorite Book : Power Of Subconscious Mind, The 48 laws of Power, Atmoic Habbits

 ## 🌐 Socials: